Jepria/jfront-ui/CONTRIBUTING.md

 cd jfront-components
 ```

 3. Setup all dependencies and build.
-Chakra UI uses `yarn` and `lerna`, so run
+JFront UI uses `yarn` and `lerna`, so run
    `yarn bootstrap`.
 This command will install dependencies, bootstrap the repo
    using `lerna` and build all packages.

-> If you run into any issues during this step, kindly reach out to the Chakra UI
+> If you run into any issues during this step, kindly reach out to the JFront UI
 > React team here: https://discord.gg/dQHfcWF

 ## Development

 To improve our development process, we've setup a couple of systems.
-Chakra UI
+JFront UI
 uses a monorepo structure, this means each component is it's own package and can
 use consumed independently.